nvdg2/CSA4-mail/README.md

 ### Encrypting a mail

-Address the message to recipients were from you have a public certificate, by receiving a signed mail for all recipients.
+Address the message to a recipient(s) of whom you have previously received a signed email, meaning you have their public certificate.

 An encrypted icon (containing a closed lock) is shown if your keychain contains a personal certificate for every recipient.
 If you don’t have a certificate for every recipient, click the encrypted icon in your message; an open lock replaces the closed lock, indicating the message will be sent unencrypted.